 Fire’s Out is an eclectic mix of tracks highlighting the singer’s ability to bend genre.
 From Past My Prime, a song refuting societal pressure to Aimless Lee, a classic cowboy tale, this LP covers everything from folklore to hard-hitting existential anxieties.

 Louise spent 2018/2019 working with producer David Beeman at Native Sound in St. Louis, MO.
 The outcome is her debut EP as Cara Louise titled Fragile Heart.
 The 5-song collection separates Louise from her past work with Cara Louise Band as she navigates a 1960s yé-yé-inspired production by introducing synthesizers, drum triggers and ethereal vocal effects to her otherwise alt-country sound.
+The leading singles from the EP, Fragile Heart and Empty Promise, were pressed to vinyl and released via Soul Step Records in January of 2020.

 — Riverfront Times